II.1.1 1. Speaking object , ca. 550 B.C.E.

 Commentary

-The text has been interpreted as an attempt to construct a hexameter (Yaylenko 1979, p.
-57), trochaic tetrameter (Vinogradov 1991, 232), or catalectic iambic tetrameter (Dubois, IGDOlb, p.
-80).
-Yaylenko (1979, 16, n.
-32) saw an echo of line 8 of the Homeric Hymn to Helios (ὃς φαίνει θνητοῖσι καὶ ἀθανάτοῖσι θεοῖσιν) and of Iliad 20.64.
-Dubois thought that the allusion to Homeric Hymn to Helios was playful, humourous, as a humble lamp was speaking of itself in a lofty manner of the mighty Sun.
-He also speculated that the metric form echoed the Ionian tradition of Hipponax.
+Dubois speculated that the metric form echoed the Ionian tradition of Hipponax.
 Indeed, Rix argued just that ("Ein Hipponax-Vers auf einer Tonlampe aus Olbia, Pontos?"
-Würzburger Jahrbücher für die Altertumswissenschaft 17 (1991), pp. 41-48, as referenced by Tokhtasiev 2005).
+Würzburger Jahrbücher für die Altertumswissenschaft 17 (1991), pp. 41-48, as referenced by Tokhtasiev 2005), and if something like ἀ̣[κλε]ῶς were to be restored, it would fit well with that hypothesis.
+The shortness of this option is also appealing in consideration of the tightness of space/suraface apparently lost.
 Metrical features of this text have been also discussed by M. Guarducci (Epigrafia greca III.
 Roma 1974, p.
 346); P.A.
 Hansen, Carmina epigraphica graeca saeculorum VIII-V a.
-Chr. n., Berlin-New York 1983, no. 463); P. Friedländer and H. Hoffeit (Epigrammata, Berkeley 1978, no. 177k).
+Chr. n., Berlin-New York 1983, no. 463); P. Friedländer, with H.B.
+Hoffleit (Epigrammata, Berkeley 1948, no. 177k)).